 WEEK 5: Negotiate your home, auto, life, and health insurance to make sure you’re getting the best rates.

-WEEK 6: If you have an employee-sponsored retirement plan, make sure that you’re enrolled and, at least, contributing up to the match.
+WEEK 6: If you have an employer-sponsored retirement plan, make sure that you’re enrolled and, at least, contributing up to the match.

 WEEK 7: Increase your emergency fund or start one for the first time.